Vlada Borovko

-Vlada Borovko is a Russian operatic soprano.
-In 2016, she sang Violetta, the lead role in La Traviata, at the Royal Opera House, Covent Garden.
+Vlada Borovko (born 1988) is a Russian operatic soprano.
+In 2016, she sang Violetta, the lead role in La traviata, at the Royal Opera House, Covent Garden.

 Early life

 Borovko was born in 1988, in Kazan, the birthplace of Feodor Chaliapin, and attended the Children's Art School No. 13 in Chelny, where she first studied singing in a school choir.

 Borovko studied languages, specializing in English, at the Linguistics University of Nizhny Novgorod.
 After graduating, she applied to study operatic singing at the Kazan State Conservatory, under the tutelage of Galina Trofimova Lastovka, a recipient of the People's Artist of the Republic of Tatarstan and Honored Artist of Russia.
 After studying for five years, she entered an international competition in Budapest, winning an invitation to sing the premiere at the Bartok Opera Festival in 2014.
 She then entered the international competition to compete for an internship at Covent Garden, winning a two-year contract.
 Out of 370 competitors from 59 nations, five were awarded with contracts to become members of The Royal Opera's Jette Parker Young Artists Programme.